asyncADHD/login_system/Docs/SQL_Format.md

 created First table, I intend to use the user name as a forign key to identify the user.
 As this will allow me to create privilages for the user asfter the validation stage on the program.

+- SQL command to clear all the test submitions

+delete from login_sys.login_data where UserName like "%test%";